 UCF to Test Emergency Communication Tools Thursday

-UCF’s preparations for potential emergency situations include regular tests of the communication tools that provide critical information to students, staff and faculty members, and the public.
+UCF’s preparations for potential emergency situations include regular tests of the communication tools that provide critical information to the UCF community.

 The emergency communication functions that will be tested Thursday include:

--A test emergency text and email will be sent around 1 p.m.
-All members of the UCF community whose UCF Alert contact information is up to date and who have not opted out of receiving emergency messages should receive both.
+- A test emergency text and email will be sent around 1 p.m.
+All members of the UCF community whose UCF Alert contact information is updated and who have not opted out of receiving emergency messages should receive both.

-The UCF Alert testing also will include WUCF-89.9 FM and social media.
+The UCF Alert testing also will include social media.

 For more information on the UCF Alert emergency communication system, visit www.emergency.ucf.edu/ucfalert.html.